A Pyramid/Sphinx Hidden in Plain Sight

 What proof would we need that it is a pyramid shape?
 Maybe a pyramid shadow?
 Or a respected university professor publishing that it looks like “an almost perfect pyramid” in a prestigious journal almost eighty years ago?

 Traveling on I-52 the pyramid aspect of Pilot Mountain in Surry County, North Carolina is hidden in modern times.
 However, that same path south on I-52 is the best way to view the sphinx aspect of Pilot Mountain just before sunset on a sunny day.
-Curiously, the spine of Pilot Mountain to the west of the Little Pinnacle is roughly at a 24 degree slope that will be a topic the next time I speak with Randall Carlson.

 The best place to see the American Sphinx in North Carolina is driving south from Mt.
 Airy on I-52 just before sunset when the shadows really set it off for the viewer.
 This shot is the best I have so far, but is from Black Mountain Road so not the best way to view it.
 This account is like so many accounts of Pilot Mountain and written just after the summer solstice about the American Sphinx below.